carlomilanesi/measures-rs/docs/Tutorial.md

     assert_eq!(direction.value, -170.);
 ```

-In this case, we used the type `SignedDirection`, and so when its value is incremented from 160 to 190 degrees, that value becomes -170 degrees.
+In this case, we used the type `SignedDirection`, and so, when its value is incremented from 160 to 190 degrees, that value becomes -170 degrees.

 So, we have seen that there are three types of directions: `MeasurePoint<Unit>`, where `Unit` is an angular unit of measurement, `UnsignedDirection`, and `SignedDirection`.

-One obvious way to convert between them is to pass through the naked angle number, by accessing their field `value`.
+One obvious way to convert between them is to pass through the numeric value of the angle, by accessing their field `value`.
 Though, there are also some functions that allow a direct conversion:
 ```rust
     let angle_measure_point = MeasurePoint::<Degree>::new(-362.);